dubek/israel-cities-street-orientation/README.md

 # Israel cities streets orientation

+Generate charts which show the distribution on street directions in largest cities in Israel.

 Heavily based on the [excellent work](https://github.com/gboeing/osmnx-examples/blob/master/notebooks/15-calculate-visualize-edge-bearings.ipynb) of Geoff Boeing, author of the [OSMnx Python library](https://github.com/gboeing/osmnx).